McLaren Health Care Corporation

 McLaren Health Care Corporation, is headquartered in Grand Blanc, Michigan, includes 12 hospitals in Michigan, ambulatory surgery centers, imaging centers, a 490-member employed primary and specialty care physician network, commercial and Medicaid HMOs covering more than 732,838 lives in Michigan and Indiana, home health, infusion and hospice providers, pharmacy services, a clinical laboratory network and a wholly owned medical malpractice insurance company.
 McLaren operates Michigan’s largest network of cancer centers and providers, anchored by the Karmanos Cancer Institute, one of only 57 National Cancer Institute-designated comprehensive cancer centers in the U.S. McLaren has 28,000 full-time, part-time and contracted employees and more than 113,000 network providers throughout Michigan and Indiana.
 They used to operate in Ohio, but ended up shutting down St. Luke’s Hospital, and selling both the hospital, along with WellCare Physicians Group, to Bon Secours Mercy Health.

 As part of its Graduate Medical Education (GME) program, McLaren maintains academic affiliations with medical schools at Wayne State University, Michigan State University and Central Michigan University.
-McLaren’s six (6) GME campuses offer 27 residencies and eight (8) fellowship programs that train over 650 future physicians annually.
+McLaren’s six GME campuses offer 27 residencies and eight fellowship programs that train over 650 future physicians annually.
 All GME programs at McLaren are overseen and managed centrally by the Department of Academic Affairs.

+McLaren is the presenting sponsor of the Ally Challenge, an annual golf tournament held every year at Warwick Hills Country Club.